 Cancer.Net offers more information about cancer clinical trials in other areas of the website, including a complete section on clinical trials.

-The Children's Oncology Group, a National Cancer Institute-funded cooperative group, is one active group conducting clinical trials in all types of childhood cancer, including those focused on osteosarcoma.
+The Children's Oncology Group is a National Cancer Institute-funded cooperative group that conducts clinical trials in all types of childhood cancer, including those focused on osteosarcoma.
 Many clinical trials are conducted by other groups as well.
+(Please note this link takes you to another website.)